 At Arnold Law Firm, we believe that companies that provide such a critical service to the public have a responsibility to uphold the highest safety standards.
 When they fail to do so, lives are literally at risk.
 Our personal injury litigation attorneys have decades of experience holding large multinational corporations responsible for the injuries that they cause.

-If you or a love one have been injured in a Takata-related accident, contact our Sacramento Takata airbag recall lawyers today for a free consultation.
+If you or a love one have been injured in a Takata-related accident, contact our Sacramento personal injury lawyers today for a free consultation.